 Another of the biggest mistakes that investors and advisers make is trying to be right too often.
 The better approach is to look for less difficult decisions and only make investments then.
 Other times, simply walk away, there will be another chance later.
 Avoid "hero" decisions and simply make a series of easier decisions that have a high probability of working out.

-Whether it is in our tactical asset allocation strategies or in managing our concentrated stock portfolios, we often find ourselves sitting on the sidelines as we wait for less dangerous opportunities.
+In both our tactical asset allocation strategies and our concentrated stock portfolio, we often find ourselves sitting on the sidelines as we wait for less dangerous opportunities.
 Because of this cautious approach to investing we will not always beat a portion of a market cycle - generally the end of up markets.
 However, I am very comfortable and confident that we will beat most complete market cycles when all is said and done due to avoiding large losses.
 To paraphrase Munger again, "I take the cautious approach and that seems to work out pretty well."